-The ICS is proud to be the only United States organization to facilitate tours of Rome's Jewish catacombs by providing extensive written and visual documentation of their structure and history (link).
-For information on how to visit the Jewish catacombs and on the unique partnership between the Union of Italian Jewish communities (UCEI) and the Italian Ministry of Culture for their study and conservation, see our list below.
-Please note that, at present (2021), the only Jewish catacombs in Rome accessible to the public are those of the Vigna Randanini (tours of the Villa Torlonia catacombs are planned for the near future in conjunction with construction of the Shoah Museum of Rome):
+The ICS facilitates tours of Rome's Jewish catacombs by providing extensive written and visual documentation of their structure and history (link).
+For information on how to visit the Jewish catacombs in person and on the unique partnership between the Union of Italian Jewish communities (UCEI) and the Italian Ministry of Culture for their study and conservation, see our list below.
+Please note that, at present (2022), the only Jewish catacombs in Rome accessible to the public are those of the Vigna Randanini (tours of the Villa Torlonia catacombs are planned for the near future in conjunction with construction of the Shoah Museum of Rome):

 Via Appia Pignatelli, n.
 4 (Appia - Rome)

 Below private property.
 Open to the public by arrangement with the Direction of the Parco Archeologico dell'Appia Antica; email: PEO: firstname.lastname@example.org

 PEC: email@example.com - Photogallery (link).
 Overview (in English) of Catacombs' topography and development here (link).

 Via di San Sebastiano, n.
 28 (Appia - Rome)